HankB/home_automation-MQTT-sensors/DS18B20/README.md

 * Make update interval and topic command line arguments.

+### ds18b20-test.py

+Test script to read sensor, report results and exit.
+Does not require paho-mqtt.

 ### frmn.py

 Script to read power usage from a TP-Link HS110 smart outlet.
 (Can run